Anurag-30/knowledge-base/05-Sql/Clauses/Readme.md

 # SELECT command with ORDER BY

-So far we have been doing a
+So far we have been doing a `SELECT * FROM